conal/webgl-experiment-1/README.md

 ## Updates

+*   2014-02-13:
-*   2014-02-13: Use [Touch Punch](http://touchpunch.furf.com/) so that sliders work on touch-based devices, including iOS.
+    *   Use [Touch Punch](http://touchpunch.furf.com/) so that sliders work on touch-based devices, including iOS.
         I haven't tested with Android.
         If you try it, please let me know.
         I first tried [jQuery mobile](http://jquerymobile.com/), but the graphics get hidden behind a big white area.
+    *   With input widgets, rendering no longer slows down over time.
+    *   Display frames/second (FPS), in part to verify the progressive slow-down and the fix (when I find it).
+        Inserted in element with id of "fps", if present and if animated.
+        Used in effect.html (full-window effect) but not index.html (thumbnails).